cpt-max/Docs/MonoGame Compute Shader Guide.md

 The only real difference is that an RWTexture2D is used, instead of an RWStructuredBuffer.

-The output texture is created in C# just like a normal texture, but you have to use the constructor overload with the ShaderAccess parameter, and set it to ReadWrite:
+The output texture is created in C# just like a normal texture, but you have to add the ShaderAccess parameter, and set it to ReadWrite:
 ```C#
 computeTexture = new Texture2D(GraphicsDevice, width, height, false, SurfaceFormat.Color, ShaderAccess.ReadWrite);
 ```